10 Facts About Cocaine You Probably Did Not Already know

 9. Mixing Cocaine and Alcohol

-Alcohol is often consumed alongside other illicit substances, making some people wonder what happens when you mix cocaine and alcohol.
+Alcohol is often consumed alongside other illicit substances, making some wonder what happens when you mix cocaine and alcohol.
 Mixing cocaine and alcohol can lead to dangerous, even life-threatening consequences due to the formation of a toxic chemical called cocaethylene.
 Thus, it is critical to avoid using cocaine and alcohol together.

 10. Cocaine Drug Test